 The routing of media flow shall be end-to-end from transmitter to receiver(s), except for the MCPTT control function.

-Editor's note: It is FFS (SA4) which information used for QoS management.

 5.2.4 Requirements for user identity management

 To allow for confidentiality of user identities in various cases of business relationship as defined in clause 6, the MCPTT application may provide public user identities to the MCPTT UE, to be used by MCPTT UE for MCPTT services.